 Anyone with excess, loose skin on the abdomen that cannot be addressed by weight loss and exercise are candidates for the procedure.
 You should be at or near your optimal weight because tummy tuck is not weight loss surgery.
 This procedure is intended for people who have already optimized their health and shape through healthy eating and exercise habits who have been left with excess skin due to pregnancy, bariatric surgery, or other weight loss.
 Patients who are smokers, have diabetes, or other have underlying health issues are not candidates for this procedure due to health risks and potential wound healing issues.

-An extended tummy tuck is a tummy tuck with a longer incision, extending past the hips.
-An extended tummy tuck is recommended for patients who have excess skin beyond the abdomen, but who do not need or want a circumferential body lift.
-A patient with excess skin beyond the hips is a good candidate for an extended tummy tuck because a standard tummy tuck would result in “dog ears” or excess skin sitting on the hips.
-An extended tummy tuck takes longer to perform and costs $8500.
-An extended tummy tuck plus is $9500.
+An extended length incision is a tummy tuck with a longer incision, extending past the hips.
+This type of incision is recommended for patients who have excess skin beyond the abdomen, but who do not need or want a circumferential body lift or 3/4 belt lipectomy.

 Yes.
 It is part of our standard protocol for abdominal sculpting.